espy02/cli-python-minesweeper/README.md

 ![img02](https://i.imgur.com/ewbZGZS.png)

 You can now begin playing.
+You can select a cell, or place a flag on a cell.

+- You can't select a cell with a flag, but you can remove a flag from a cell by using the `Flag` option again.
+- Once you select a cell, all cells near the chosen cell that have the same number of mines around them will also be automatically selected.
-You can select a cell, or to place a flag on a cell.
-You win when you select every cell that does not have a mine, and you lose if you select any cell with a mine.
+- You win when you select every cell that does not have a mine, and you lose if you select any cell with a mine.

 ![img03](https://i.imgur.com/VLt7Zlg.png)

-The number of flags is equivalent to the number of mines, and the total points are equivalent to the number of cells subtracted with the number of mines.
+This program was made to avoid any sort of bug/crash, but if you find any, please let me know.

 ![img04](https://i.imgur.com/dY7lww8.png)